Matt Mullenweg vs. Everyone 2: Electric Boogaloo

 So What’s Next?

 I try to end most of these with at least one positive solution, but frankly, I’m at a loss right now.
-At the moment, my priority on publishing.
+At the moment, my priority is publishing.

 Like I said, there’s another post coming immediately after this one gets published, so until then, hang in there.